pelavarre/byoverbs/README.md

     if you type all of Space Dash Dash before you press Return

-    touch.py  # show these examples and exit touch.py --h  # show the help lines and exit touch.py --  # create a file named for now, such as 't.touch~1231jqd2359~'
+    touch.py  # show these examples and exit touch.py --h  # show help lines and exit touch.py --  # create a file named for now, such as 't.touch~1231jqd2359~'

+Its guesses are correct, because you chose them

 Linux and Python conventions spell out how to send these marks, but no so very much what they mean -